top of page

 • Finish rides without wiping out

 Cold water adds another layer of complexity.
-Smaller waves reduce fatigue, increase safety, and allow longer sessions—key ingredients for building confidence and consistency.
+Smaller waves reduce fatigue, increase safety, and allow for longer sessions—key ingredients for building confidence and consistency.

 Board Choice: Float Is Your Friend